 - Use Bloom’s Taxonomy in your everyday life and training.”

-Bloom’s Taxonomy is a hierarchical classification for different learning levels.
-The best way to visualize this hierarchical classification is to use a pyramid like the food pyramid that is a standard representation of the number of servings for each basic food group you need in a day.
-In Bloom’s Taxonomy, there are six dynamic learning levels to its pyramid that define the type of course objectives you need to reach training goals.
-These dynamic learning levels include the following:
+Bloom’s Taxonomy’s hierarchical classification helps educators teach to different learning levels.
+To visualize this system of classification, picture a pyramid similar to the food pyramid.
+In the food pyramid, the standard representation includes the number of servings for each basic food group you need in a day.
+Bloom’s Taxonomy requires six dynamic learning levels in its pyramid.
+These levels define the type of course objectives you must satisfy to reach training goals.
+These dynamic learning levels include:

-Examples of creating objectives include but are not limited to explain, design, categorize, summarize, and plan.
+- Examples of creating objectives include explain, design, categorize, summarize, and plan.

-Examples of evaluating objectives include but are not limited to argue, defend, predict, interpret, and justify.
+- Examples of evaluating objectives include argue, defend, predict, interpreting, and justify.

-Examples of analyzing objectives include but are not limited to organize, compare, contrast, examine, question, experiment, illustrate, and test.
+- Examples of analyzing objectives include organize, compare, contrast, examine, question, experiment, illustrate, and test.

-Examples of applying objectives include but are not limited to change, prepare, operate, produce, interpret, and solve.
+- Examples of applying objectives include change, prepare, operate, produce, interpret, and solve.

-Examples of understanding objectives include but are not limited to describe, classify, identify, review, and locate.
+- Examples of understanding objectives include describe, classify, identify, review, and locate.

-Examples of remembering objectives include but are not limited to label, list, memorize, recognize, state, and select.
+- Examples of remembering objectives include label, list, memorize, recognize, state, and select.

 Even though Bloom’s Taxonomy may seem simple, it takes a well-seasoned instructional designer to use this in the most efficient way.
 But with some practice, anyone can understand and implement Bloom’s Taxonomy in everyday tasks.